What is the shewill Conference?

-The shewill Conference is a LIVE and in-person touring event created by women for women!
+The shewill Conference is a touring discipleship event created by women for women!
 The purpose and mission of the shewill Conference is to invite women of all walks of life into a deeper relationship with Jesus Christ, while also equipping them to be even more effective in their callings - all under one roof.

-We collaborate as a team to encourage women in each city we visit not only to share coffee, cupcakes, and a meal together, but, most importantly, to come together in fellowship, heartfelt worship, and to hear, grow, and be encouraged by the Word of God.
+We collaborate as a team to encourage women in each city we visit not only to share coffee, treats, and a meal together, but, most importantly, to come together in fellowship, heartfelt worship, and to hear, grow, and be encouraged by the Word of God.

 The shewill Conference is also about community-building and genuine sisterhood.
 We declare that we, as women, will love, honor, and live for our Lord and Savior, Jesus Christ.
 We will love our neighbors as ourselves.
 And we will do what we have been created and called to do!